Dynatrace/atlassian-connect-jira/README.md

 3. Once the Add-On is installed click on "Configure"
 4. Enter your Dynatrace Tenant URL as well as a Dynatrace API token.

+*Self-Hosting of Dynatrace Add-On?*
+If you run JIRA or Dynatrace On-Premises and cannot connect to our hosted instance feel free to host the plugin yourself.
+Here are the steps: npm install node app.js

 # Key Use Cases explained!
 For more details on each use case we recommend to read our [Atlassian Connect Week Austin 2017 blog]() where we explained the technical implementation of the following use cases: